 After the event we identified a few things we would do differently, such as starting the walk more central to campus, having better lighting at each story telling location and adding more theatrical effects such as having the story tellers wear black robes like the grim reaper.
 The biggest change would be to partner with Dr. Kitta and the students in her class.
 The idea was presented to Dr. Kitta over coffee early last spring and she was on board and then, COVID struck.

-While contact was maintained with Dr. Kitta, a move to online classes and block scheduling this fall put a damper on this year’s Ghost Walk.
+A move to online classes and block scheduling this fall put a damper on this year’s Ghost Walk.
 However, Dr. Kitta and the Department of English’s show must go on.
 This semester, students wrote stories of haunted happenings locally, regionally and even globally.
-The stories have been embedded as pins into a google map and while EIM-OC couldn’t partner as planned, we worked with the Campus Recreation and Wellness communication and promotions team to help push word out about the Google Map through social media with a call to action for students to take their own personal ghost walk.
+The stories have been embedded as pins into a google map.
+While EIM-OC couldn’t partner as planned, we worked with the Campus Recreation and Wellness communication and promotions team to help push word out about the Google Map through social media with a call to action for students to take their own personal ghost walk.

 If the supernatural is your jam, open this map to the supernatural world and enjoy the tour.
-Each pin on the map takes you to a different story and be sure to look carefully as some stories have a video attached.
+Each pin on the map takes you to a different story.
+Be sure to look carefully as some stories have a video attached.